-The supernatural aid given by the guide later will help the hero to be able in facing the challenge on his journey later.
-Magical helper in this stage known as the hero guides.
+The supernatural aid given by the guide later will help the herc to be able in facing the challenge on his journey later.
+Magical helper in this stage known as the herc guides.

 4. The Crossing of the First Threshold